 Consequence Point Value

-Detention 1/2 Point for each day
+Detention 1⁄2 Point for each day

 Extended Detention 1 Point for each day

 In-School Suspension 1 Point for each day

 Out-of-School Suspension 2 Points for each day

-Students who accumulate 10 or more points during the school year will forfeit privileges to attend all high school social events, including dinner dances, banquets and proms, Renaissance trips and any other school sponsored events.
+Students who accumulate 11 or more points during the school year will forfeit privileges to attend all high school social events, including banquets, proms and trips.
 Additionally, these students may not be permitted to participate in school clubs, school teams or obtain a parking sticker.
-However, a student may earn back 3 points for each marking period that he or she does not receive any disciplinary action.
+However, a student may earn back 1 point per 30 calendar days that he or she does not receive any disciplinary action.
 It is our hope that by working together with students, parents, staff and administration we will continue to provide our students with a positive learning environment.